CUSTOMER STORY

 Read More

-Lance Corporal Mike DeLancey joined the Marine Corps after graduating high school.
-Enlisting in January of 2004, he served in the infantry.
-DeLancey was first deployed in Afghanistan in October of 2004.
-He would remain in Afghanistan until June of 2005.
-It was during his second deployment in Iraq that DeLancey would sustain a life-changing injury.
-On September 1, 2006, DeLancey was in Haditha, Iraq, where he was shot by a sniper, the bullet tearing through his fifth sixth, and seventh vertebrae and hitting his right lung.
+On Sept.
+1, 2006, DeLancey was in Haditha, Iraq, where he was shot by a sniper.
+The bullet tore through his fifth, sixth and seventh vertebrae and hit his right lung.
 Instantly, he was paralyzed.
-Marine Sergeant Michael Guynes, who was also on tour with DeLancey at the time, was the first person to reach him following the incident.
+Marine Sgt.
+Michael Guynes, who was also deployed with DeLancey at the time, was the first person to reach him following the incident.

 "I heard the words, 'DeLancey's down,' and I came out from cover and held on to my buddy.
 I put pressure on the wound, looked into his eyes, and told him over and over, 'You've got this.
 You're fine,'" Guynes said.